YouTube-Enhancer/extension/README.md

 This command will bundle the extension's code and assets into a 'dist' directory.

-### 6. Load the Extension
+### 6. Loading the Extension from the 'dist' Folder

-Now that you've built the extension, you can load it into your browser for testing:
+After building the extension, you can load it into your browser for testing.
+Follow these steps:

-- **Google Chrome:** Open Chrome and go to `chrome://extensions/`.
-Enable 'Developer mode', then click 'Load unpacked' and select the 'dist/Chrome' directory.
+Depending on your browser, follow these steps:

+- **Google Chrome, Microsoft Edge, Brave:**

+  - Open your browser and go to `chrome://extensions/` (or `edge://extensions/` for Edge, `brave://extensions/` for Brave).
+  - Enable 'Developer mode'.
-- **Microsoft Edge:** Open Edge and go to `edge://extensions/`.
-Enable 'Developer mode', then click 'Load unpacked' and select the 'dist/Chrome' directory.
+  - Click 'Load unpacked' and select the 'dist/Chrome' directory.

+- **Mozilla Firefox:**
-- **Brave:** Open Brave and go to `brave://extensions/`.
-Enable 'Developer mode', then click 'Load unpacked' and select the 'dist/Chrome' directory.
+  - Open Firefox and go to `about:debugging#/runtime/this-firefox`.

-- **Mozilla Firefox:** Open Firefox and go to `about:debugging#/runtime/this-firefox`.
-Click on 'Load Temporary Add-on' and select any file in the 'dist/Firefox" directory.
+  - Click on 'Load Temporary Add-on' and select any file in the 'dist/Firefox" directory.

 ### 7. Test the Extension